jeremykenedy/laravel-exception-notifier/readme.md

 ## Introduction

-Laravel exception notifier will send an email of of the error along with the stack trace to the chosen recipients.
+Laravel exception notifier will send an email of the error along with the stack trace to the chosen recipients.
 [This Package](https://packagist.org/packages/jeremykenedy/laravel-exception-notifier) includes all necessary traits, views, configs, and Mailers for email notifications upon your applications exceptions.
 You can customize who send to, cc to, bcc to, enable/disable, and custom subject or default subject based on environment.
 Built for Laravel 5.2, 5.3, 5.4, 5.5+.

 ## Requirements